wanaler/BD_ML_AI/notebook/note1.md

 # The Proper Orthogonal Decomposition(POD)
 This is an explaination for note.py, the idea is got from https://youtu.be/TcqBbtWTcIc?si=fw05Dq5k5amXK66s.
+Our teacher has taught the lecture at https://youtu.be/SGOf8ST0nfo?si=8BP7n6Hbwdb_Tv7V.

 Suppose we have data that is a fuction of both space and time.
 $$y(x,t) = \sum_{m}^{j=1}u_{j}(x)a_{j}(t)$$